By Molly Bergen + Visuals by Tim Noviello

 As Concepcion develops, its people face difficult choices every day.
 Many of the quickest development solutions contribute to pollution, climate change and other environmental challenges that will make life here tougher for future generations.
 Yet in communities plagued by poverty, pursuing a more sustainable solution with a long-term payoff often doesn’t seem like an option — at least not without help.

-Molly Bergen is the senior managing editor of Conservation International’s blog, Human Nature.
+Molly Bergen is the senior managing editor of Conservation International’s blog, Conservation News.
 Tim Noviello is the marketing and communications director of Conservation International’s Moore Center for Science.